 Keep in mind, only about 6% of marijuana studies have focused on its medicinal properties.
 This leaves significant room for research and much more to be discovered.

 Two chemicals found in marijuana and believed to be the source of its medicinal properties are cannabidiol (CBD) and tetrahydrocannabinol (THC).
+A lot of people ask “is medical marijuana the same as CBD” and so we shall explain here.
 CBD can impact the brain without causing a high for the user and THC provides pain relieving properties.
 These two chemicals is what has led many states to consider legalizing its use in the medical industry.
+If you are looking to buy cannabis, there are many places where you can order marijuana online safely and legally.

 #1 – Medical marijuana can be used to treat glaucoma